Pamscofield/xiaoqingpan/content/authors/admin/_index.md

     awarder: DAAD
     icon: DAAD
     # summary: |
     #   I studied the foundational concept of neural networks and deep learning.
-By the end, I was familiar with the significant technological trends driving the rise of deep learning; build, train, and apply fully connected deep neural networks; implement efficient (vectorized) neural networks; identify key parameters in a neural network’s architecture; and apply deep learning to your own applications.
+By the end, I was familiar with the significant technological trends driving the rise of deep learning; build, train, and apply fully connected deep neural networks; implement efficient (vectorized) neural networks; identify key parameters in a neural network's architecture; and apply deep learning to your own applications.
   - title: JSMC Travel Grant
     #url: https://www.edx.org/professional-certificate/uc-berkeleyx-blockchain-fundamentals
     date: '2022-10-01'